 8. Zoho Vault

 There are no user-friendly features like auto form-filling or bulk password changer available in this software.
-Also, Zoho Vault tends to trip many times over Google logins, which is a kind of a software bug and hopefully the makers will try to work a solution soon.
+Also, Zoho Vault tends to trip many times over Google logins, which is a kind of a software bug, and hopefully, the makers will try to work a solution soon.

 Originally designed for Mac, 1Password is now available for Windows, Android, iOS and runs across all major browsers.
 The setup process is unique; it generates a secret key that allows you to create a master password.
 These two work together to create a fully-encrypted key, and both are required to be entered whenever the user adds a new device.
-The user interface is quite intuitive, and it comes with a ‘watchtower’ service which notifies users of any ongoing website breaches.
+The user interface is quite intuitive, and it comes with a ‘watchtower’ service that notifies users of any ongoing website breaches.
 It saves all credentials, offers a password generator, stores identity profiles and credit card information in the vault.

 The price for a single user starts at $35.88 per year which is a bit on the higher side.
 The lack of a free version of this software is a major drawback but considering the robust security and added features; it may just be worth the price.

 Passopolis is the password manager acquired by Twitter and is an open-source password manager.
 It is available as an extension for Chrome and also supports Firefox.
-It is one of most underrated password managers, yet it offers up some of the best features in its class.
-The user interface is extremely simple, eye-pleasing and easy to use making it simple for first-time users to get used to password management.
+It is one of the most underrated password managers, yet it offers up some of the best features in its class.
+The user interface is extremely simple, eye-pleasing, and easy to use making it simple for first-time users to get used to password management.
 The software saves all your logins securely and allows all the users to log in for free.
 They are even allowed to share information without any extra costs.